Shift equivalence implies flow equivalence for shifts of finite type: The flow equivalence classification

+The next result is the last statement of this section needed in Section \ref{secMainResultProof} for the proof of Theorem \ref{maintheorem} (and it is only needed in the case $A$ and $B$ have cycle components). \begin{prop} Suppose $A,A'$ are essentially cyclic matrices and $(U,V)$ gives an $\text{SL}(n,\Z)$ equivalence between $I-A$ and $I-A' =U(I-A)V$.
+If $U$ is nonnegative, then the induced cokernel isomorphism $[v]\mapsto [Uv]$ is positive. \end{prop}

+We now develop some notation used in the proof of a lemma, and then the proof of Proposition \ref{esscyclicpos}.
 Consider a matrix $A$ over $\Z_+$ which is essentially cyclic (i.e., there is a unique maximal irreducible component, and it is a permutation matrix).
 After passing to a matrix conjugate to $A$ by a permutation, we have standard matrices with the block forms

 with $N_1, N_2 $ nonnegative nilpotent, and zero on and below their diagonals, and $P$ a cyclic permutation matrix.
 (It can also happen that the first and/or third blocks do not arise.
 I will write for the displayed form; arguments are easily adjusted for the other cases.)